Fehrbellin: History

 In 1675, the Battle of Fehrbellin was fought there, in which the troops of Brandenburg-Prussia defeated those of the occupying Swedish Empire.
 In 1758 during the Seven Years' War Prussian and Swedish forces clashed at the Battle of Fehrbellin (1758).

+From 1815 to 1945, Fehrbellin was part of the Prussian Province of Brandenburg.
+From 1952 to 1990, it was part of the Bezirk Potsdam of East Germany.

 One of the most important skydiving dropzones of Germany is located at the local airport.